 Happy Saturday!
 Every week, I send out an email with my upcoming shows, one thing I think is great, one thing that made me laugh, and one thing I found interesting.

 Saturday, October 20th at 7:30 p.m. at National Geographic.
-I'm doing a live taping of You're the Expert with panelists Jo Firestone, Josh Sharp, and an incredible scientist who is named Dr. Jennifer Lopez (not a joke).
-It's going to be amazing.
+I'm doing a live taping of You're the Expert with panelists Jo Firestone, Josh Sharp, Bowen Yang, and Dr. Jennifer Lopez.
 Link

-As always, you can find my schedule with all upcoming dates for both standup shows and You're the Expert tapings online here.
+As always, you can find my schedule with all upcoming dates online here.